Blog

 It needs:

-• bounded context
+- bounded context

-• access to explicit sources
+- access to explicit sources

-• the ability to show where an answer comes from
+- the ability to show where an answer comes from

-• constraints that limit guessing
+- constraints that limit guessing

-The takeaway
+The takeaway on AI hallucinations

 AI hallucinations are not bugs; they are the predictable outcome of optimizing for response quality instead of knowledge continuity.

-What’s next
+What’s next for trustworthy AI documentation

-In the next post, we’ll zoom out and explore how knowledge should actually flow in an AI era where hallucinations are inevitable-but continuity does not have to be.
+In the next post, we’ll zoom out and explore how knowledge should actually flow in an AI era where hallucinations are inevitable — but continuity does not have to be.